-Total operating expenses for the first quarter of 2014 grew by 5% YoY, from Php 257.8 mn to Php 270.2 mn.
+Total operating expenses for the first quarter of 2015 grew by 122% YoY, from Php 262.5 mn to Php 583.8 mn.
 Said movement can be accounted for by the following:

-- 1. Generation cost during the quarter went up by 7% YoY to Php 206.8 mn, which was mainly due to the increase in fuel costs incurred by the Company's subsidiary. - 2.
-Management fees were lower by 54% YoY at Php 3.3 mn from Php 7.3 mn due to the non-accrual of unpaid management fees. - 3.
-Salaries and employee benefits rose by 51% YoY to Php 13.0 mn from Php 8.6 mn on account of additional manpower and an upward adjustment in salaries and benefits. - 4.
-Taxes and licenses dropped by 14% YoY to Php 14.8 mn from Php 17.3 mn, due to lower real property taxes and business permit fees of subsidiaries. - 5.
-Professional fees moved up 13% YoY to Php 10.8 mn from Php 9.5 mn.
-Cost items would include fees paid to legal, financial and other advisory services rendered in relation to the FRCN issue, business and project development among others. - 6.
-There was a 31% YoY increase in depreciation and amortization bringing it to Php 3.4 mn for the quarter in review.
-This was a factor of the acquisition of additional depreciable assets, mostly relating to the expansion of the Company's office space and the acquisition of vehicles. - 7.
-Travel expenses grew by 45% YoY to Php 1.6 mn from Php 1.1 mn because of the increased frequency of trips related to business development, plant inspections and meetings with partners and government agencies.
+- 1. Generation cost during the quarter went up by 152% YoY to Php 521.0 mn, which was mainly due to the substantial increase in a subsidiary's net generation and purchased power.
+The administration over 17 MW of geothermal power by a subsidiary also contributed to the increase in generation cost. - 2.
+Management fees were up by 41% YoY to Php 4.7 mn from Php 3.3 mn due to the change in frequency for a subsidiary's payment of management fees, from annual to quarterly.

-- 8. Representation recorded a YoY decline of 96% to Php 0.07 mn from Php 1.5 mn.
-This variance is attributed to a non-recurring representation expense in 2013. - 9.
-Communication and utilities increased by 33% YoY to Php 0.7 mn from Php 0.5 mn due to the recorded increases in personnel and office space. - 10.
-Security and janitorial expenses rose by 332% YoY to Php 0.3 mn given rate adjustments made to comply with the mandated minimum wage and hiring of additional personnel.
+- 3. Salaries and employee benefits rose by 60% YoY to Php 20.8 mn from Php 13.0 mn on account of additional manpower and an upward adjustment in salaries and benefits.
+The increase was also due to the accrual of 13th month pay and other benefits in the current period.
+Salaries and employee benefits would have been Php 14.6 mn if accruals were made for the 13th month pay and other benefits in the same period last year. - 4.
+Taxes and licenses dropped by 55% YoY to Php 6.7 mn from Php 14.8 mn.
+In the same period last year, the Company paid taxes relating to the FRCN issue, which amounted to Php 5.0 mn.
+Moreover, the lower business taxes of a subsidiary contributed to the account's decline during the period in review. - 5.
+The absence of an FRCN-related one-off fee that was incurred in the same period last year resulted to a 6% YoY reduction in professional fees, from Php 10.8 mn to Php 10.1 mn.
+Cost items during the quarter in review include legal, financial and other advisory consultants in relation to the set-up of operational systems. - 6.
+There was a 76% YoY increase in depreciation and amortization bringing it to Php 6.0 mn for the quarter in review.
+This was a factor of the acquisition of additional depreciable assets, mostly relating to the expansion of the Company's office space, increase in manpower headcount and the acquisition of vehicles. - 7.
+Travel expenses grew by 15% YoY to Php 1.8 mn from Php 1.6 mn because of the increased frequency of trips related to business development, plant inspections and meetings with partners and government agencies. - 8.
+Representation recorded a YoY growth of 2435% to Php 1.7 mn from Php 0.07 mn.
+This variance is attributed to increased representation costs of the Company and a subsidiary. - 9.
+Communication and utilities increased by 46% YoY to Php 1.0 mn from Php 0.7 mn due to the increase in the manpower headcount.
+Additional office spaces were a factor in the rise in power and water charges. - 10.
+Security and janitorial expenses rose by 48% YoY to Php 0.4 mn given rate adjustments on agency fees and the hiring of additional personnel. - 11.
+Other general and administrative expenses posted a 26% YoY rise to Php 8.6 mn due to the increase in royalty fees of a subsidiary and the Company's corporate communications expense.

-Vivant's finance cost of Php 0.9 mn during the period in review is 76% lower versus last year's Php 3.7 mn.
-Despite the increase in interest-bearing liabilities during the quarter, the significant drop in finance cost was due to the non-accrual of interest expense for the FRCN issue.
-First interest payment date is on May 5, 2014.
-Only commitment fees paid to the participating lenders were actually paid.
+Vivant's finance cost of Php 41.6 mn as at end-March 2015 is 4722% higher versus last year's Php 0.9 mn.
+The increase was due to the Php 3 billion (bn) FRCN issued in the first quarter of 2014, for which interest was paid and accrued during the quarter in review.